Jeremy Bolt

-Jeremy Richard Gordon Bolt (born October 1965) is a British film producer.
+Jeremy Richard Gordon Bolt (born 25 October 1965) is a British film producer.
 After co-founding Impact Pictures with Paul W. S. Anderson in 1992, Bolt has produced the majority of Anderson's films.
 He is most well-known for producing the Resident Evil series and Death Race.

 As well as producing big budget genre movies, Bolt also produced the art house film Vigo for Film Four (directed by Julien Temple), and the comedy Stiff Upper Lips (starring Peter Ustinov).
 He has also produced There’s Only One Jimmy Grimble (starring Ray Winstone and Robert Carlyle), and teen horror The Hole (starring Thora Birch and Keira Knightley), both for Pathe Pictures.

-Education
+Biography

-Bolt was educated at Edge Grove School, a boys' preparatory independent school in the village of Aldenham in Hertfordshire in Southern England, and then Wellington College.
+Jeremy Richard Gordon Bolt was born on 25 October 1965, in Uganda.
+He was educated at Edge Grove School, a boys' preparatory independent school in the village of Aldenham in Hertfordshire in Southern England, and then Wellington College.
+He later became a British citizen.